mongodb-developer/workshop/README.md

     - find in the `sample_mflix.movies` collection which *year* the movie "The Matrix" was released?

-Note: If you have python installed, you can pretty print JSON by piping the result of the cURL command to `python -m json.tool`
+Note: If you have python installed, you can pretty print JSON by piping the result of the cURL command to `python3 -m json.tool`

 ### HTTPS Custom Endpoints
 #### Set up

-OK so, now, you have a REST API that allow you to interact with the data in your Atlas cluster.
+OK so, now, you have a REST API that allows you to interact with the data in your Atlas cluster.

 But what if you need more logic in your REST API?
 What if you need to call a 3rd party API to build your answer?

 To achieve this, you can use HTTPS Endpoints which execute a JavaScript function when called.

-- Let's navigate in our serverless application in the App Services tab.
+- Let's navigate in our serverless application in the [App Services](https://www.mongodb.com/docs/atlas/app-services/) tab.

 ![App Services tab](images/nav_app_services.png)